Sicos1977/QPdfNet/README.md

 Installing via NuGet
 ====================

-The easiest way to install MSGReader is via NuGet.
+The easiest way to install QPdfNet is via NuGet.

 In Visual Studio's Package Manager Console, simply enter the following command: